21 Best Day trips from Bristol (for both locals and visitors)

 HOW TO GET THERE: The best way to get to Stourhead is by car.
 You will find a National Trust car park near the entrance.

-If you are an animal lover and want to get up close and personal to some of the more rare animals you wouldn’t find in a park then Longleat Safari and Aventure Park is the option to consider.
+If you are an animal lover and want to get up close and personal to some of the more rare animals you wouldn’t find in a park then Longleat Safari and Aventure Park is for you.

 This is the perfect family day trip from Bristol, but don’t be fooled as many couples love the chance to go on safari and experience the animals up close and personal.